irohan98/Smart-Trash-Bin/README.md

 B.Tech Mini Project (6th Semester)

 ## Abstract
-We often see that the garbage bins placed at public places overflow, creating unhygienic conditions.
+We often see that garbage bins placed at public places overflow, creating unhygienic conditions.
 Most of the people are reluctant to dump the waste properly in the waste bins.
-Due to this the waste pile up near the bin and also produces bad odor.
+Due to this the waste piles up near the bin and produces bad odor.
 Improper waste management leads to environment pollution.
-The ultrasonic sensor attached to the bin will check the status of the bin i.e., whether the bin is full or not.
-This project proposes a smart waste management system that alerts the municipal authorities by displaying a flash message on respective mobile phones.
+This project proposes a smart waste management system that alerts the municipal authorities by displaying a flash message on their respective mobile phones.
+The ultrasonic sensor attached to the bin will check the status of the bin i.e., whether the bin is full or not and alert the authorities to clear the waste.

 ## Introduction
-Waste management is one of the primary problems that the world faces in both a developed or developing country.
-Although some action has been taken from the government against this, poor management of waste has led to the emission of greenhouse gases.
+Waste management is one of the primary problems that the world faces in both a developed or a developing country.
+Although some actio has been taken from the government against this, poor management of waste has led to the emission of greenhouse gases.
 Hazardous wastes pollute the environment in various ways.
-Even before such wastes are safely disposed of, they pollute the air, water, soil and also pose a threat to human life.
-The key issue in the waste management is that the garbage bin at public places gets overflowed well in advance before the commencement of the next cleaning process.
-It, in turn, leads to various hazards such as bad odor & ugliness to that place which may be the root cause for the spread of various diseases
+Even before such wastes are safely disposed of, they pollute the air, water, soil and also pose a threat to humanity.
+The key issue in waste management is that the garbage bins at public places get filled well in advance before the commencement of the next cleaning process.
+It leads to various hazards such as bad odor & ugliness to that place which may be the root cause for the spread of various diseases
 To avoid all such hazardous scenario and maintain public cleanliness and health this work is mounted on a smart garbage system.
-The main theme of the work is to develop a smart intelligent garbage alert system for a proper garbage management.
-This project proposes a smart alert system for garbage clearance by giving an alert signal to the municipal authorities for instant cleaning of dustbin with proper verification based on the level of garbage filling.
+The main theme of the work is to develop a smart and intelligent garbage alert system for proper garbage management.
+This project also proposes an alert system for garbage clearance by sending an alert signal to the municipal authorities for instant cleaning of dustbin with proper verification based on the level of garbage filling.

 <p align="center" width="100%">
     <img width ="50%" src="Images/Smart_Bins_Smart_City.png">